Catch up on the most current updates from Rachel’s Health Story and see where she has landed since writing this in 2016.

 I’m a dreamer.
 I dream big.

 Getting used to a new life of disability hasn’t always been easy.
 Sometimes I choose to do things in spite of my disability, just to prove that I can still do amazing things.
 I run a food blog.
-I even wrote a cook book.
-I’ve set out to share love to the world the same way I share it at home, through food.
+I even wrote a cookbook.
+I’ve set out to share love with the world the same way I share it at home, through food.
 I do it to prove to the world that miracles happen and dreams really do come true.
-I might be a little crazy in my feats of strength or the heights of my dreams, and sometimes it lands me in trouble, but I will keep on pushing and keep on fighting because for whatever reason, I am still here.
+I might be a little crazy in my feats of strength or the heights of my dreams, and sometimes it lands me in trouble, but I will keep on pushing and keep on fighting because, for whatever reason,ย I am still here.
 And I feel a sense of great responsibility to have that privilege.

 In October 2011, just 1 year after being in the ICU with heart failure, and just 7 months after giving birth, I completed a month-long Ironman to show the world what had happened, and to prove that miracles really happen.